kartik-v/yii2-markdown/README.md

  yii2-markdown
 ==============

 This module provides Markdown Editing and Conversion utilities for Yii Framework 2.0.
-It implements markdown conversion using [PHP Markdown Extra](http://michelf.ca/projects/php-markdown/extra/) and [PHP SmartyPants](http://michelf.ca/projects/php-smartypants/).
-It includes an enhanced customized Markdown Editor Widget for markdown editing and preview at runtime.
+It implements markdown conversion using PHP Markdown Extra and PHP Smarty Pants.
+In addition, you can customize the flavor of Markdown, by including additional custom conversion patterns.
+The module also includes an enhanced customized Markdown Editor Widget for markdown editing and preview at runtime.
 This widget is styled using Twitter Bootstrap 3.0.
+View a [complete demo](http://localhost/yii-kv/site/markdown-demo).

-### Markdown
+### MarkdownConverter
 [```VIEW DEMO```](http://demos.krajee.com/markdown-details/markdown-converter)
 This is a markdown converter class that extends [Yii's Markdown Helper](https://github.com/yiisoft/yii2/blob/master/framework/yii/helpers/Markdown.php) with advanced functionality.
 The converter uses [PHP Markdown Extra](http://michelf.ca/projects/php-markdown/extra/) and [PHP SmartyPants](http://michelf.ca/projects/php-smartypants/) for processing Markdown conversion to HTML.
 It also supports configurable custom conversion processing of patterns for styling your own flavour of Markdown to some extent.
+View [examples and details](http://localhost/yii-kv/markdown-details/markdown-converter) or view a [complete demo](http://localhost/yii-kv/site/markdown-demo).

 ### MarkdownEditor
 [```VIEW DEMO```](http://demos.krajee.com/markdown-details/markdown-editor)
 This is an advanced markdown input widget with configurable options.
 It is styled using Twitter Bootstrap 3.0.
 Key features available with this widget are:

-1. Implements a configurable toolbar for live editing from the editor
+1. Configurable toolbar and buttons for formatting content
-2. Toggle live preview of Markdown formatted text as HTML
+2. Live preview of Markdown formatted text as HTML
-3. Toggle editor for full screen editing
+3. Maximize editor for full screen editing
-4. Implements PHP Markdown Extra and PHP Smarty Pants functionality as provided by the MarkdownConverter.
+4. Implements PHP Markdown Extra and PHP SmartyPants functionality as provided by the MarkdownConverter.
-5. Uses Twitter Bootstrap 3.0 styling wherever possible with inbuilt Yii 2.0 ActiveField functionality.
+5. Uses Twitter Bootstrap 3.0 styling wherever possible
 6. Allows saving/exporting of the text-editor contents as Text or HTML
 7. Configurable header, footer, and input options.
+8. Supports localization and customization of messages and content.

+View [examples and details](http://localhost/yii-kv/markdown-details/markdown-editor) or view a [complete demo](http://localhost/yii-kv/site/markdown-demo).

 ### Demo
 You can see a [demonstration here](http://demos.krajee.com/markdown) on usage of these functions with documentation and examples.